broadinstitute/polyphonia/README.md

 ### Name

-[**Polyphony**](https://www.youtube.com/watch?v=teh22szdnRQ) describes music containing multiple simultaneous voices with their own melodies, like parts of ["We Will Fall Together" by Streetlight Manifesto](https://www.youtube.com/watch?v=SOqenYis1iQ), ["Somebody That I Used to Know" by Walk off the Earth](https://www.youtube.com/watch?v=d9NF2edxy-M), ["exile" by Taylor Swift with Bon Iver](https://www.youtube.com/watch?v=osdoLjUNFnA), ["Daddy Cool" by Boney M](https://www.youtube.com/watch?v=tHyHOUShOg8), ["Come As You Are" by Nirvana](https://www.youtube.com/watch?v=vabnZ9-ex7o), ["Severed" by The Decemberists](https://www.youtube.com/watch?v=ksTFj6L0mao), and to at least some extent most music created in recent memory.
+[**Polyphony**](https://www.youtube.com/watch?v=teh22szdnRQ) describes music containing multiple simultaneous voices with their own melodies, like parts of ["We Will Fall Together" by Streetlight Manifesto](https://www.youtube.com/watch?v=SOqenYis1iQ), ["Somebody That I Used to Know" by Walk off the Earth](https://www.youtube.com/watch?v=d9NF2edxy-M), ["exile" by Taylor Swift with Bon Iver](https://www.youtube.com/watch?v=osdoLjUNFnA), ["Daddy Cool" by Boney M](https://www.youtube.com/watch?v=tHyHOUShOg8), ["Come As You Are" by Nirvana](https://www.youtube.com/watch?v=vabnZ9-ex7o), ["Severed" by The Decemberists](https://www.youtube.com/watch?v=ksTFj6L0mao), ["That's Not My Name" by The Ting Tings](https://www.youtube.com/watch?v=v1c2OfAzDTI), and to at least some extent most music created in recent memory.

 [**Diafonia**](https://translate.google.com/?sl=it&tl=en&text=diafonia&op=translate) means crosstalk in Italian, Portuguese, and Haitian Creole, and is very close to the words for crosstalk in Spanish (diafonía) and French (diaphonie).
 In Italian, diafonia also refers to the simultaneous presence of multiple voices, in music and otherwise.